Route 29-Route 250 Interchange Improvements

 The project, known locally as the "Best Buy ramp project," is a priority for both Charlottesville and Albemarle County.

-Information collected during project scoping supports the proposed improvements to address traffic volumes and crash history.
+Information collected during project scoping supported the proposed improvements to address traffic volumes and crash history.
 From February 2006 to December 2008 there were 34 crashes on the Route 250 Bypass ramp and its immediate vicinity.

 In 2010, Route 29 between Hydraulic Road and the Route 29/250 interchange carried an average of 52,000 vehicles per day.
 On the Route 250 Bypass from Route 29 west to the Charlottesville city limits, an average of 38,000 vehicles used that road daily.